Chinese Food Recipes for the Health-Conscious Eater

 Frequently asked questions About Chinese Food Recipes.

-Q: What are some Chinese food recipes that will help the health-conscious eaters out there?
+Q: What are some Chinese food recipes that will help the health-conscious eaters?

-A: I would recommend that anyone who wants to be healthy eat steamed foods such as vegetables, fruits, legumes, and whole grains, and avoid red meat and fried foods.
+A: I recommend that anyone who wants to be healthy eat steamed foods such as vegetables, fruits, legumes, and whole grains and avoid red meat and fried foods.

 Q: How can they incorporate these into their diet?

-A: I find that by eating a variety of whole foods, a person will be healthier.
+A: I find that eating a variety of whole foods will make a person healthier.

-Q: Is it safe to eat a wide range of foods in China?
+Q: Is eating a wide range of foods in China safe?

-A: No, you should not eat any food outside of the country.
+A: No, you should not eat any food outside the country.

-Q: Is it common to hear about food poisoning or illness from Chinese restaurants or food vendors?
+Q: Is it common to hear about food poisoning or illness from Chinese restaurants or vendors?

 A: Yes, food poisoning is widespread.
 In China, the common practice is to prepare food with fresh ingredients and then heat it, making it susceptible to contamination.